Grade 5 Curriculum

 Parents and Guardians

 This guide provides an overview of what your child will be learning in fifth grade.
 It is based on the Common Core Standards, the Massachusetts Frameworks, and the curricular approaches which have been adopted by the Somerville Public Schools.
-The detailed Massachusetts Frameworks are available at: http://www.doe.mass.edu/frameworks/.
+Read the Massachusetts Frameworks for more details.

 How can I support my child's learning at home?